kamilutkumavi0/lh/README.md

 ## Future Plans
 - [x] Customizable in linux.
 - [x] customizable in windows.
-- [ ] List like output for metadata.
+- [ ] Bold, italic and regular options for config.
-- [ ] Filter output by file types
+- [ ] Filter output by file types.